 How can we help you?

-Since 1923, the doors have been open at Santa Fe Machine Works, Inc., for the past 45 years we have been dedicated solely to the manufacture and supply of new & rebuilt injection & extrusion screws, as well as barrels & valves, to the plastics industry.
-We offer custom-tailored screw, barrel, and valve combos allowing our customer’s production goals to be met in the best, fastest, and most cost-effective ways possible.
-Our employees have over 200 years of combined experience in the plastics industry, be assured we can support your needs.
+The doors have been open at Santa Fe Machine Works, Inc. since 1923, and for the past 45 years we have been dedicated solely to the manufacture and supply of new & rebuilt injection & extrusion screws, barrels & valves to the plastics industry.
+We also offer custom-tailored screw, barrel, and valve combinations, allowing our customer’s production goals to be met in the best, fastest, and most cost-effective ways possible.
+Our employees have over 200 years of combined experience in the plastics industry and are eager support your specific extrusion or injection needs.
 Have a question, need assistance, or looking for a quote?
 Contact us today!